Building Multi-Step AI Agents with LangGraph

 result = research_agent.invoke(initial_state, config=config)

 LangGraph’s explicitness is its biggest strength.
-Unlike black-box agent frameworks, you can read the graph definition and know exactly what will happen in every case.
-That predictability is the gap between an agent that wows in a demo and one that earns trust in production.
+You can read the graph and know exactly what will happen.
+In my experience, that predictability is the gap between an agent that wows in a demo and one that earns trust in production.